 -Sometimes people say they'll help you without expecting any payment, and then still ask for some kind of payment.

 So if someone is prepared to help you, especially a younger man, be willing to pay.
 Ask them up front if they're expecting to be paid before they proceed to help you.
 Do not continue unless you agree on an amount.
 You will pay 5, 10 or 20 dirhams at your discretion (10 or 20 is most common).
 40 dirhams and up is a rip-off.
-To ensure you don't get ripped off, e
+To ensure you don't get ripped off, email ahead of time and ask your riad how much the helpers are paid in their area for giving directions or helping you to your riad.
+Tell your helper to take you directly there.
+Sometimes they take the long way around or stop at shops of friends first.

 If you don't want to pay for someone to walk you somewhere when you're lost, ask women or shop owners.
 Shop owners can't walk you there, but they can tell you how many meters to walk, left, right and what to look out for.
 You will need to learn some basic directions in French to hold this conversation because not many shop owners speak much English when it comes to giving directions.
 From my experience, women won't walk you there but they'll give you directions.